AjayTomar3342/MSR-Assignment-2/README.md

 ## Contents of Doc Folder:

-Doc Folder consists of Input File (Acquired after scraping GitHub Repository) named as Guava_Commit_Raw.xlsx and an Output File(Results.xlsx) for viewing the input and output without execution.
+Doc Folder consists of Input File (Acquired after scraping GitHub Repository) named as Guava_Commit_Raw.csv and an Output File(Results.xlsx) for viewing the input and output without execution.

 ## Validation: